yujiri8/yujiri.xyz/software/build_systems.md

 When I submitted my [patch to GTK to fix a GObject Introspection annotation](https://gitlab.gnome.org/GNOME/gtk/merge_requests/1012), I wanted to compile GTK after my change first, because I was terrified of how I'd feel if I submitted a patch that broke the build, as sure as I was that that was impossible.
 I spent about 12 hours trying to do so before giving up.
 The quest led me through installing Meson, Ninja, hunting down dependencies manually after each failed compilation informed me of another one, googling cryptic error messages and reading old mailing list archives, trying on an Ubuntu system after giving up on the FreeBSD one, and finally deciding I'd just submit the merge request and hope it worked (it did).

-While GTK was the worst, *Most* C projects I've worked with have given me huge trouble building them.
+While GTK was the worst, *most* C projects I've worked with have given me huge trouble building them.

 The [Javascript](https://yujiri.xyz/software/javascript) ecosystem has a similar situation drowned in `webpack`, `babel`, `rollup`, and several config files, but it's more defensible because those tools solve problems that aren't created by the Javascript interpreters (minifying and bundling to save bandwidth, package imports, polyfills...).